Elletra/NoBrickTransitions/README.md

 # !!!
-This doesn't work properly !!!
+DOES NOT WORK PROPERLY !!!

 # No Brick Transitions